tomklapka/micropy_ota/README.md

 ### Checking for Updates
 1. Call the `OTACheck` class and pass in the following arguments
    * 'github_url' - This the URL to the repository you want to download updates from
-   * 'main_dir' - This is the directory that contains the updated code
+   * 'tgt_dir' - This is the directory that contains the updated code
 2. Query GitHub for the latest repo version
 3. If the version is newer than what is on the device
    * Create a `/next/` directory and save the newest version ID in `/next/.version_on_reboot`